FERRITE - FERRIET INFO ring A collection of ferrite toroid related hobby research spin-offs

 Just to emphasize:

-Material which has been made to obtain the opposite effect - as tight as possible dotted curve - is called "low-loss" in the Cros_Ref_list.
+Material which has been made to obtain the opposite effect - as tight/low as possible dotted curve - is called "low-loss" in the Cros_Ref_list.

 Except ferrite, microscopic fine iron powder is also used as toroid material in combination with a clay (becomes → ceramic) binder.

-Low frequency power applications (switch-PSU ripple chokes) or cheap mains-filters (light-dimmers) mostly use "standard" iron powder.
+Low frequency ripple chokes in switch-PSU's power applications or cheap mains-filters (light-dimmers) mostly use "standard" iron powder.
+Also a special nickel-iron powder mix is common.

-There are powder iron cores available with only low frequency application (hydrogen reduced Fe-oxide), depending on type only from 10 kHz to 1 MHz usable.
+There are powder iron cores available with only low frequency application (hydrogen reduced Fe-oxide), depending on the type only from max.
+10 kHz to max.
+1 MHz usable.
 Usually for power supplies and filtering.
-The only advantage compared to ferrite is a to 4x higher saturation.
-For those low frequencies no special HF loss demands.
-So this kind of iron powder toroid is useless for HF purposes!
+The main advantage compared to ferrite is a to 4x higher saturation.
+When applied to these low frequencies, so no HF requirements needed, in fact, they have a very low Q at HF frequencies and suppress these just much better by absorption and without resonance glitch effects.
+So for HF purposes this kind of (nickel-) iron powder toroid is useless!

-The iron powder for HF application cores is chemically made by reducing iron-containing chemicals (Fe-pentacarbonyl) with the "charcoal" principle.
-It gives microscopic fine isolated (foam-like) iron dust.
+The iron powder for HF application cores is chemically made by reducing iron-containing chemicals ( Fe-pentacarbonyl) with the "charcoal" principle.
+It gives microscopic fine isolated (foam or shell-like) iron dust.
 Almost all the Amidon iron powderdust toroids are of this kind.
+Made by Micrometals.
 Keep in mind: compared to ferrite this material has an extreme low magnetic property.

-To make it prone for error: due to these low values for iron powder cores the industry has chosen a different standard!!
-It is a factor 10 higher and overcomes the need to use values with a decimal point in it.
-They therefor express the AL value in microHenry (µH) per 100 turns!!
-If you are going to use (my) standard formulae take notice of the fact that you have to divide ALL Amidon values by 10 to use the same calculating method!!
+To make it prone for error: due to these low values for iron powder cores the industry has chosen a different ALstandard!!
+It is a factor 10 higher and overcomes the need to use iron powder AL values with a decimal point in it.
+They therefore express the AL value in microHenry (µH) per 100 turns!!
+If you are going to use (my) standard formulae take notice of the fact that you have to divide ALL Amidon iron powder values by 10 to use the same calculating method!!

 How do I make the right ferrite choice??